Goldman Sachs to buy Dutch asset manager NNIP for around $2 billion - Up News Info

 NN said the sale of NNIP will improve its Solvency II ratio by 17 percentage points, from 209% at the end of June, and proceeds would be used for acquisitions or additional returns to shareholders.
 The ratio is a measure of how much extra money it has to act as a cushion should markets fall.

 “Given the company’s already strong capital position which is sufficient to fund its organic growth opportunities, and the lack of obvious M&A targets, the potential for significant excess capital returns in the coming year(s) is apparent,” said Credit Suisse in a comment on the deal.
-It said the the price Goldman paid was slightly higher than expected.
+It said the the price Goldman paid was higher than the 1.5 billion euros it had expected.